Davey94/Davey-YTS-Scripts/README.md

 ###

 <p align="left">Suggested YTS Settings: Increase Draw and Combo Tick sliders to max.
 Enable "Magic Mode".
 Bind "Combo Mode" to another key than space (otherwise delay).
-Orbwalker: Waypoint analysis Off,
+Prediction: Waypoint analysis Off,
 OnNewPath ON.
 If you have problems, delete the config file in YTS folder, then adjust settings again.</p>

 ###